Query Joins and Lookups

 • Matching entries across repositories using one or more common fields, such as username.

 Each of these examples require the use a relationship between two sets of data.
-Within Falcon LogScale, these two sets of data can either be a set of events (as part of a query) or a file (loaded into LogScale using Uploading a File).
+Within Falcon LogScale, these two sets of data can either be a set of events (as part of a query) or a file (loaded into LogScale using Uploading Files).

-For example, in the relationship diagram below there are two datasets, the weblog repository contains a list of weblog accesses from the Apache HTTP server; the authentication repository contains a list of authentication events and user information.
+For example, in the following relationship diagram, there are two datasets, the weblog repository contains a list of weblog accesses from the Apache HTTP server; the authentication repository contains a list of authentication events and user information.

 %%{init: {"flowchart": {"defaultRenderer": "elk"}} }%% classDiagram direction LR weblog: ipaddr weblog: url weblog: authuser authentication: user authentication: email authentication: firstname authentication: lastname weblog --> authentication